pudly/schmopera-hugo/content/articles/talking-with-singers-christian-van-horn.md

 Like Escamillo, Carmen herself can be a foil to the serious, tormented Don José; yet she shares with the tenor the survivalist qualities that raise the stakes of her fun and games.
 "Although she is having a good time, that's not her end game.
 She wants to be free; she'd rather die than be anything but free."

->"When you're young and broke, it's hard to say no," Van Horn points out pragmatically.
+> "When you're young and broke, it's hard to say no."

 ## The long game